 Students who do not meet the above requirements are ineligible for admission to Truett Seminary.

 While tuition is a major factor when determining the cost of attending Truett Seminary, it is not the only factor.
-Here is an estimated outline of the cost of attendance for one academic year:
+Here is an estimated outline of the cost of attendance for one academic year (assuming an 11-hour course-load):

 If you are considering applying for one of the Seminary's competitive scholarships, please note that recipients of the scholarships are still responsible for non-tuition costs including insurance, housing, meals, etc.